Table of Contents Hide

 - Ease in tooth cleaning

-- orthodontic treatments
+- they are safe, effective, and innovative orthodontic treatments

 How much does Invisalign cost without insurance?

 On average, the price of Invisalign costs between $3,000 and $7,000 or more depending on your dental conditions.
 Some factors can influence the price:

 - Whether it is a severe condition or just a mild treatment

 - The location of the orthodontist you visit

 - And insurance coverage